theNewDynamic/minjinlee.com/_posts/2017-06-24-irish-independent-profile.md

 ---

 I had the pleasure of meeting Andrew Lynch of the Irish Independent.
 A profile of my work appears in the Review (Irish Independent) on June 24, 2017.
 Thank you.
-The link is below.
+Link: http://bit.ly/2so7qQy